Mollikster/CometHack2022/README.md

 # CometHack2022
-repo for team Moose Champions' Comet Hack submission
+Repo for team Moose Champions' Comet Hack submission

+"transmitter.ino" is the code for the Transmitter Arduino "receiver.ino" is the code for the Receiver Arduino